writethedocs/www/docs/guide/contributing.rst

-Learn Git by editing the Write the Docs website
+Editing the Write the Docs website
 ===============================================

 Identify the page you want to edit